shopware5/devdocs/source/developers-guide/rest-api/examples/media/index.md

 ### Configuration 1

 The image is assigned by the mediaId.
-If the image array contains a mediaId, the resource first checks whether the media file is already assigned as an product image.
+If the image array contains a mediaId, the resource first checks whether the media file is already assigned as a product image.
 If no image with the given media ID exists, the resource creates a new product image with this media ID.

 ### Configuration 2

 Passing an image URL.
 This function is copied from the article image array.
 The image URL can be a local file, base64, or some other type supported by the article and media resource.

 **Types:**
 http, https, file, ftp, ftps